Skip to main content

 Run openfn [path/to/workflow.json] to execute the workflow.

-For example if you created workflow.json in the root of your project directory, This is how your project will look like
+For example, if you created workflow.json in the root of your project directory, this would be the project structure:

 devchallenge